Shippable/docs/sources/ci/cassandra.md

 #Continuous Integration with Cassandra

 Cassandra is pre-installed on all Shippable Official images.
 However, we do not start it by default since not every build needs Cassandra.
+Cassandra versions 3.6-3.11 are broken for oracle java due to a recent release.
+To use Cassandra, you should run it with openjdk8 for it to work correctly.
+This will be patched as soon as newer version of Cassandra is available.

 ##Starting Cassandra